EricWNussbaum/EricWNussbaum.github.io/index.md

 I am a PhD student in Economics at the University of Toronto.

-My research interests are in empirical industrial organization, environmental economics, and international trade.
+My research interests are in industrial organization, environmental economics, and international trade.